An easy to make and hearty meatless soup with a melody of herbs and fresh produce that’s slow cooked in your crock pot. It freezes well, too!

 - 2 cups baby spinach

-- 1 1/2 cup green beans ends cut and halved (fresh or frozen)
+- 1 1/2 cups cut and halved green beans, fresh or frozen

 - In a large crock pot, add the following ingredients: vegetable broth, garlic, diced tomatoes, tomato paste, yellow onion, carrots, celery, rosemary, oregano, parsley, and salt and pepper (to taste).
-Gently stir ingredients together.
+Gently stir ingredients together.8 cups vegetable broth, 2 tablespoons fresh minced garlic, 29 ounces diced tomatoes, 2 tablespoons tomato paste, 1 cup chopped yellow onion, 1 cup shredded carrots, 1 1/2 cups chopped celery, 2 teaspoons fresh chopped rosemary, 2 teaspoons fresh chopped oregano, 2 teaspoons fresh chopped parsley, 1 pinch salt, 1 pinch black pepper